Have you ever heard of the Romeo and Juliet law?

-Sexual conduct with a minor, molestation of a child, and sexual abuse are all felonies under Arizona law.
+Sexual conduct with a minor, molestation of a child, and sexual abuse are all felony charges in Arizona.

-Penalties will vary and could include prison time, fines, or both.
+Penalties for a felony conviction will vary and could include prison time, fines, or both.
+It also requires that the perpetrator be labeled as a sex offender, appearing on the sex offender registry for the remainder of their life.
 Typically, the younger the minor is, the harsher the punishment will be.

 Increased penalties will apply to defendants with prior convictions.
 Increased penalties may also apply for defendants who were in a position of power: this includes clergymen, a teacher, or a coach.

 A conviction for sexual conduct with a minor can result in a prison sentence ranging from 13 years to life, depending on the facts of the case.

 What are Some Legal Defenses to a Statutory Rape Charge?